 RTI paper process

 Paper filing refers to a series of paper forms and processes that are used by an employer to tell HMRC information about the events that happen with an employee (e.g. them joining/leaving) and the payments made to employees.
+The forms and processes are aligned with the requirements of the Real Time Information (RTI) programme, as far as possible.

 One of the objectives of the introduction of RTI is to support the introduction of the welfare benefit called Universal Credit, which is being phased in over a period of several years.
 Therefore you will need to tell your employees if you are a paper filer.
 If they claim Universal Credit they will need to report their earnings from you to the Department for Work and Pensions (DWP) themselves each month.
 This is because this information will not be received automatically by DWP from you via RTI submissions as it will be from online filers.
 Their reported earnings will be checked with the information you provide each quarter to ensure their Universal Credit payments are correct.